himanshu-dhakate/Steering-Wheel-Angle-Simulation-for-Self-Driving-Cars/README.md

 To build a steering wheel angle prediction system and simulate it on a video.

 # Data
-* We have collected the dataset called as `Autopilot-Tensorflow`
+* We have used the dataset called as `Autopilot-Tensorflow`
 * The dataset contains images of a front dash camera view of a driving car showing angle of a road and corresponding steering wheel angles.
 * The size of the dataset is 45,408 images.